cansuerdogan/ROSRV/INSTALL.md

-# Installing ROSRV from source code
+# Installing ROSRV

-Here are instructions for installing ROSRV by checking out its source code on GitHub.
+Here are instructions for installing and building ROSRV by checking out its source code on GitHub.

 ## Prerequisites